marisamorby/marisamorby.com/site/src/index.md

 ---
-layout: home
+layout: default
-title: Design and Nature
+title: Design Research, Flowers, and Sourdough
 ---

 # Hey there, I'm Marisa.

-**I connect people to nature through art, information design, and storytelling.**

-I write [Design & Nature Reimagined](https://marisamorby.com/nature-and-climate-change/), a weekly newsletter about nature, design, and hope.
-Most days, you’ll find me in my [garden](https://marisamorby.com/garden/), [making ceramics](https://marisamorby.com/ceramics/), [drawing](https://marisamorby.com/drawing/), or [writing](https://marisamorby.com/writing/).
+I write [Design & Nature Reimagined](https://marisamorby.com/nature-and-climate-change/), a weekly(ish) newsletter about the intersection between design, nature, and tech.
+I enjoy spending time on projects that make us kinder as people, healthier as a planet, and happier with ourselves.
+When I’m not working, you’ll find me in my garden, at my pottery wheel [making ceramics](https://marisamorby.com/shop/), drawing, or baking.

 ## Join my newsletter: Design & Nature Reimagined

+Every week(ish) I'll compile articles at the intersection of design, nature, and tech to help us imagine a better relationship with nature as we address the climate crisis.

 <form
   method="POST"